TV-Rename/Website/_manual/options/preferences-files-folders.md

 It is common for files to have the same base name for example: BigBuckBunny.avi, BigBuckBunny.sub and BigBuckBunny.nfo.
 This helps keep them organised.

 TV Rename knows this, hence the "Copy/Move file with same base name as video" tick-box.
 Which gives you the ability to turn this functionality on or off.
+This second list of extensions deals with the extensions you'd like to copied across when TV rename finds the missing episode in the search folders.

 _Default:_ _**Ticked**_

 The "Do" drop-down and text box underneath provide a degree of granularity to this function.

-The next two preferences allow you to set the text for the Specials and Season folders - useful if you speak "English as a second language".

-The "Specials folder name:" text box allows you to modify the name used when creating a "Specials" folder for a show.

-It is common practice for specials to be labeled as part of "Season 0" so for example: special 3 of "Battlestar Galactica" would be labeled "Battlestar Galactica - S00E03 - The Story So Far"  and stored (by default) in the "Specials" folder.

-_Default:_ _**Specials**_

-Similarly, the "Season folder format:" text box allows you to customise the name used when creating a "Season" in your media library.

-_Default_ _**Season \{Season\}**_

 The _Ignore "sample" videos_ and _Make all filenames lower case_ tick boxes need no further explanation.

-The final two options help TV&nbsp;Rename when replacing videos that already exist in the library.

-The "Priority override terms:" text box defines the "hints" used to determine if a video has been improved at source.

-_Default:_ _**PROPER;REPACK;RERIP**_ (Note the semicolon delimiter).

-"Consider a file better if it is **X%** higher resolution/longer tells TV&nbsp;Rename to replace an existing library file if the newly found version is higher resolution and/or longer.
+The _**Subtitles**_ tab is used to tell TV&nbsp;Rename how to handle subtitle files in your collection.

+The Retain Language Specific Subtitles tick box (when ticked) tells TV&nbsp;Rename to retain subtitle files containing two or three letter language codes.
+For example: -

+Video S01E01.en.srt

+Subtitles must be of the form \*.language.extension, where language is 2 or 3 characters.

+_Default:_ _**ticked**_

+Subtitle files come in a number of guises of which one of the most common is a .sub file.
+These are text files structured in a way that media players can establish the start time, finish time and content of a subtitle and display it.
+Quite often sources for these files give them a .txt extension, for example: BigBuckBunny.txt.
+Ticking the "Rename .txt to .sub" option will tell TV&nbsp;Rename to rename these files when copied or moved.

-_Default:_ _**10**_%
+_Default:_ _**Un-ticked**_
 {:.toplink}
 [Return to Top]()
 <!-- END PREFERENCES {FILES & FOLDERS TAB] --- -->